Sugar Bingo Review

 When we first heard about Sugar Bingo we were quite excited as it offered new players something different.
 Instead of the standard £5 or £10 first deposit requirement, newbies could instead give the site a try for just £1.
 This in our view was revolutionary as it's a lot more tempting to risk a quid than a tenner.

-However the powers that be at Sugar Bingo decided that this opening offer was far too exclusive for us to tell you about.
+However the powers that be at Sugar Bingo decided that their initial opening offer was far too exclusive for us to tell you about.
 So unfortunately that offer has passed and the site has reverted back to the standard welcome offers that all others have.
 Has this left us with a sour taste in our mouths?
 And will this influence our review?
 Yes is the answer on both counts.

 Overall we're indifferent about this brand.
 It could have been exciting had they stuck with the welcome offer of £1 as that was new and different.
 As is they've simply taken away Robin Hood and replaced him with sugary treats.
 Is that good enough to excite the online bingo player - we don't think so.
 On a positive note the site do run exclusives from their Facebook page but we'd like to see more on their actual bingo site before we acquire a taste for Sugar.